rubyconfig/config/README.md

 ### Financial Contributors

-Become a financial contributor and help us sustain our community. [[Contribute](https://opencollective.com/rubyconfig/contribute)]
+[[Become a financial contributor](https://opencollective.com/rubyconfig/contribute)] and and support us with a small donation to help us continue our activities.
+Thank you if you already one! 🙏

 #### Individuals